hlemcke/formatus/README.md

 contribute to the package, how to file issues, what response they can expect from the package authors, and more.

-# Enhancements
+## Enhancements

-1. Apply format action to a range of text
+1. Add formats for lists: ordered and unordered
-2. Add action to insert an emoji
+2. Add action to change a color
-3. Convert emoji name into emoji inline => insert into current text node
+3. Add action to insert an emoji.
+This should become an optional add-on action similar to `FormatusAnchor`.
+Could also include converting an emoji name into emoji inline (insert into current text node).
-4. Add action to insert an image
-5. Add action to insert a link (URL entered in alert dialog)
-6. Add formats for lists: ordered and unordered
-7. Parse and export markdown
+4. Parse and export markdown
-8. Add format action to change alignment of all text to: left (default), center, right
+5. Add format action to change alignment of all text to: left (default), center, right
+6. Integrate an option to work with right-to-left languages